Wangchinnt/Detecting-simple-object/README.md

 https://user-images.githubusercontent.com/66167308/236725606-9a9ef7b7-5b27-40ff-b2dc-4aa43b226fc7.mp4

 ### The limitations
-1.There are certain objects that we can't detect because their color are quite mixed.
+1. There are certain objects that we can't detect because their color is quite mixed.

-2.Need to update the script if want to track a object of different color
+2. Need to update the script if you want to track an object of a different color

-3.In order to detect the object with the color we want, we need to have a high quality input as well as get the correct range of that color in the HSV color space.
+3. In order to detect the object with the color we want, we need to have high-quality input as well as get the correct range of that color in the HSV color space.

 ### Contact